John Laurie: Early life

 Laurie was born on 25 March 1897 in Dumfries to William Laurie (1856–1903), a clerk in a tweed mill and later a hatter and hosier, and Jessie Ann Laurie (née Brown; 1858–1935).
 He attended grammar school at Dumfries Academy, then abandoned a career in architecture to serve in the First World War as a member of the Honourable Artillery Company.
-Upon demobilisation he trained to become an actor under Elsie Fogerty at the Central School of Speech and Drama, then based at the Royal Albert Hall, London.
-He made his debut on stage in 1921.
+Upon demobilisation, he trained to become an actor under Elsie Fogerty at the Central School of Speech and Drama, then based at the Royal Albert Hall, London.

 Career

 Theatre and radio

+Laurie made his debut on stage in 1921.

-A prolific Shakespearean actor, Laurie made his first appearance on the London stage in 1922 at the Old Vic where he played many leading roles.
+A prolific Shakespearean actor, Laurie made his first appearance on the London stage in 1922 at the Old Vic, where he played many leading roles.
 Soon after joining the Old Vic Laurie became involved with the Shakespeare Memorial Theatre in Stratford-upon-Avon where he played such roles as Richard III, Othello and Macbeth.
-In only his second season at Stratford, Laurie got the chance to play Hamlet, which was almost unheard of for someone with such little experience.
-Laurie later said that he believed that his performance of the role was the definitive version, saying "That's the way to play Hamlet, don't wait too long, like some of the boys are doing today."
+In only his second season at Stratford, Laurie got the chance to play Hamlet, which was almost unheard of for someone with so little experience.
+Laurie later said that he believed that his performance of the role was the definitive version, saying, "That's the way to play Hamlet, don't wait too long, like some of the boys are doing today."

 On radio, Laurie created the role of John the Baptist in Dorothy L Sayers' cycle of plays The Man Born to Be King, and reprised the role in two further versions of the cycle.
 Laurie also played the part of MacDuff in a radio adaptation of Macbeth, with Ralph Richardson in the title role.